About Acupuncture and Acupressure

 An Ancient Form of Energy Healing

-They are among the most widely recognized, respected, and practiced form of energy medicine today.
-In 2007, some 3.1 million people in the U.S. reported that they had received treatment in the previous year, according to the National Institutes for Health.
-Many conventional medical insurers will pay for it.
+Acupuncture is among the most widely recognized, respected, and practiced form of energy medicine today.
+In 2024, over 10 million people in the U.S. reported that they had received acupuncture treatment in the previous year, according to the National Institutes for Health.
+Many conventional medical insurers will pay for it as treatment for back pain, deeming it's effectiveness sufficiently well documented.

 Chi, Meridians and Acupoints